RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 - Once you have generated the keys, add them to your local `conf/openlibrary.yml` file by filling in the public and private keys under the `plugin_recaptcha` section.

-- From within vagrant, restart the Open Library service via `sudo systemctl restart ol-web`.
-You can simply run `vagrant reload` as well for the same.
+- From within the Docker container, restart the Open Library service via `sudo systemctl restart ol-web`.
+You can simply run `docker-compose restart` as well for the same.

 ### Credits and special thanks